-As you consider the impact of the SECURE and CARES Acts on your 2020 taxes, it is important to compare total itemized deductions to the standard deduction amount and itemize when total deductions exceed the standard deduction amount.
+As you consider the impact of recent legislation on your 2021 taxes, it is important to compare total itemized deductions to the standard deduction amount and itemize when total deductions exceed the standard deduction amount.

 Charitable gifts will be most advantageous in years when you can itemize deductions, as charitable gifts in these years will increase your itemized deductions and help reduce taxes.
-You may also want to increase your charitable contributions in years you can itemize deductions if it is unlikely you will be able to itemize in future years, or if you will be in a lower tax bracket in future years.
+You may also want to increase your charitable contributions in years you can itemize deductions if it is unlikely, you will be able to itemize in future years, or if you will be in a lower tax bracket in future years.

-The passing of the CARES Act presents additional unique planning opportunities for the 2020 tax year, as you are now able to potentially offset 100% of your total income using charitable deductions with careful planning.
+The CARES Act presented unique planning opportunities for the 2020 tax year, some of which were extended into 2021.
+For example, you are able to offset 100% of your total income using charitable deductions with careful planning.